VipeCloud/vipecloud_api/README.md

 Note that VipeCloud will not add contacts that have unsubscribed from any user in your account, bounced, or have an email which has verified as undeliverable.

-When submitting contacts EITHER include the contacts_master_id or fields for the contact.
-If the latter, we will search for an existing contact in your account with that email address.
-If found, the submitted fields will override current values.
-If not found, a new contact record will be created.
+When submitting contacts include the contacts_master_id of the contact record.
 ```
 {
  "contact_list_name" : "My First List", //required if creating a new list.
 Will overwrite existing name if "id" provided
  "contacts" : [
     {
-      "contacts_master_id" : 123 //submit EITHER the contacts_master_id or fields for the contact.
+      "contacts_master_id" : 123
     },
     {
-      "first_name"  : "Wiley",  // required if creating new contact
-      "email" : "wiley.coyote@acme.com", // required if creating new contact
-      "last_name" : "Coyote",
-      "phone" : "1234567890",
-      "company" : "Acme",
+      ...
     }
  ]
 }